 - The Council publishes a Modified Plan, including all modifications recommended in the Examination Report unless certain exceptional circumstances apply - The Council advertises its intention to adopt the Modified Plan, and sends it to Scottish Ministers - The Council adopts the plan 28 days after submission to Scottish Ministers, unless otherwise directed - Any modifications not previously subject to SEA are assessed and the HRA Record is updated if required.
 A Post Adoption SEA statement is prepared. - The Action Programme is published within 3 months of adoption.

 5. Development Plan Programme

-Figure 2 below sets out the timetable for completion of LDP1, as well as the programme for LDP2.
+Figure 2 below sets out the timetable for the preparation of LDP2.

 Figure 2 Local Development Plan Timetable